rachmoht/talkalog/README.md

 As a former front-end developer and designer, one of my main goals was to make Talkalog as intuitive as possible for all users: the requesters and the storytellers.
 Talkalog was inspired by my desire to capture my family's oral history, mainly stories from my grandparents.
 This is the main reason I wanted the interface and interactions to be clean, easy, and straightforward for all users no matter what age, level of tech savvy, or web accessibility.

-On the web interface, Talkalog uses Recorder.js and HTML5 Web Audio APIs to capture audio recordings.
-One of the initial challenges was customizing both to integrate with Google's Speech Recognition API in order to generate the text transcript at the same time.
+On the web interface, Talkalog uses the **Recorder.js** and **HTML5 Web Audio APIs** to capture audio recordings.
+One of the initial challenges was integrating with **Google's Speech Recognition API** in order to generate the text transcript alongside the recording.

-In the other recording option, Twilio is used to allow storytellers to call in at their leisure, with phone prompts being a familiar platform of user interactions of all ages.
-After phone recordings are created, Google's Speech Recognition API is used to generate the transcript from the audio file in order to overcome Twilio's two-minute transcript limit.
-The WAVE file saved during the phone recording is served up from Amazon S3, converted into FLAC format, and then processed through Speech Recognition at the user's discretion.
+Talkalog also provides a phone interface option, where **Twilio** is used to allow storytellers to call in at their leisure, with phone prompts being a familiar platform of user interactions of all ages.
+After phone recordings are created, **Google's Speech Recognition API** is used to generate the transcript from the audio file in order to overcome Twilio's two-minute transcript limit.
+The WAVE file saved during the phone recording is served up from **Amazon S3**, converted into FLAC format, and then processed through Speech Recognition at the user's discretion.

 ## Overview